How to Raise Money to Pay for a Funeral

 Step 8: Practice self care

 Make sure you’re taking some time to acknowledge your feelings and consider what you need.
 Grief is a powerful emotion and, when combined with the stress of planning a funeral, many people get overwhelmed quickly.
 When you’re able to, allow yourself to take a break and do something for yourself.
+If you're stuck on how to self-care or what self-care looks like, check out What's Your Grief's article on ideas for self-care while grieving.

 Start your fundraising campaign now: